Zenoh Plugin

 false |

-Whether the Publisher uses shared memory communication |
+Whether the publisher uses shared memory communication |

-Here is a simple example for the publisher side:
+Below is a simple publisher example:

 aimrt: